 Connectivity, robots and rapid prototyping using 3-D printers are some of the technologies impacting the learning required for journeypersons, also known as skilled trades people.
 For example, electricians, carpenters and aircraft technicians are a few examples of trades requiring intensive study, which blends technology with careers and academic learning.

-In October we celebrate Skilled Trades and Technologies month and the contributions that over 300 skilled occupations make to our economy.
-At the TDSB, there are many ways to explore skilled trades and technologies: the Ontario Youth Apprenticeship (OYAP) program, technological education programs in 10 broad-based areas of study, the Specialist High Skills Major (SHSM) and dual credit programs at Toronto’s colleges.
+At the TDSB, there are many ways to explore the over 300 skilled trades and technologies that contribute to our economy.
+These include: the Ontario Youth Apprenticeship (OYAP) program, technological education programs in 10 broad-based areas of study, the Specialist High Skills Major (SHSM) and dual credit programs at Toronto’s colleges.
 Apprenticeship is a post-secondary pathway which incorporates college study with work-integrated experience, hence the term live your learning!

 Skilled Trades Links